null

 RDA and Food Sources of Vitamin D

-The current USDA recommended daily allowance for vitamin D is 600 UI for men and women from ages 18-70 ( USDAMayo Clinic).
-However, complication arise in elevating low vitamin D levels, as there is an yet-to-be understood non-liniar relationship between vitamin D supplementation and an increase in serum vitamin D levels.
+The current USDA recommended daily allowance for vitamin D is 600 IU for men and women from ages 18-70 ( USDAMayo Clinic).
+However, complications arise in elevating low vitamin D levels, as there is a yet-to-be understood nonlinear relationship between vitamin D supplementation and an increase in serum vitamin D levels.

-Food Sources of Vitamin D Level of Vitamin D (UI) Daily Value (%)
+Food Sources Level of Vitamin D (IU) Daily Value (%)

 Cod liver oil, 1 tablespoon 1,360 340